 6) Get a head start on your reading.
 Pregnancy is not as long as you think it’s going to be and you might not feel 100% and up to being a student the whole time (hello, first trimester!).
 If you need some ideas, check out this quick post that contains a list of pregnancy, childbirth and postpartum care books that I recommend.
 Many of these books have information that’s useful from the get go, so you won’t regret starting now!

 I hope these tips give you someplace positive to focus energy and don’t feel like additional things you “must” do to prepare for pregnancy.
 They’re all wonderful things to do.
 If you don’t do them, you will be fine.
 If you are reading this, I would love to know what types of activities you are doing to prepare for pregnancy.
 Would you consider sending me a note a letting me know?
-Email me here and let me know if and how you are preparing for your pregnancy.
+Contact me and let me know if and how you are preparing for your pregnancy.

 Contact me if you have questions about exercise or pelvic health pertaining to pregnancy or postpartum, if you’re local (Seattle's Eastside: Redmond, Bellevue, Kirkland and surrounding areas) and interested in working with me on a custom personal training plan, or if you’d like help finding a qualified pregnancy or postpartum personal trainer near you.
 I'm also a Seattle-area birth doula offering support to birthing people in the Puget Sound Region.